 \subsection{Ablation Studies}

 \paragraph{Effect of Loss Function.}

 Table~\ref{tab:loss_comparison} compares the impact of different loss functions on validation and test performance.
-Gaussian NLL yields the best overall balance, achieving low MAE and RMSE across both splits, with particularly strong test MAE (3.86).
+Gaussian NLL yields the best overall balance with low MAE and RMSE across both splits, particularly on test MAE (3.86).
 Student's-$t$ NLL performs comparably but with slightly worse calibration and higher RMSE, likely due to the added complexity of estimating the degrees of freedom.
-MAE and MSE losses exhibit inconsistent behavior: while MSE achieves the lowest test MAE (3.67), it performs worse on the dev set and yields the highest test RMSE among all probabilistic losses.
-The MAE loss underperforms across all metrics, suggesting it is less effective for learning stable sequence-level representations in this setting.
-These results highlight that Gaussian NLL offers the most reliable and generalizable performance when modeling uncertainty in PHQ-8 prediction from textual time series.
+MAE and MSE losses exhibit inconsistent behavior.
+While MSE achieves the lowest test MAE (3.67), it performs worse on the dev set and yields the highest test RMSE among all probabilistic losses.
+The MAE loss underperforms across all metrics, suggesting it is less effective at learning stable sequence-level representations in this setting.
+In summary, Gaussian NLL offers the most reliable and generalizable performance when modeling uncertainty in PHQ-8 prediction from textual time series.